 - Reece’s Rainbow is not an adoption agency.
 We are an advocacy and adoption grant/fundraising organization only.
 We raise awareness for waiting children with Down syndrome and other special needs for the purposes of international adoption and social activism.
 We actively pursue donations as grants to offset the costs related to adopting the children we serve.

 - Reece’s Rainbow is a registered 501©3 non-profit, legally classified as a public charity with the IRS and incorporated originally in the state of Georgia.
-Our non profit tax id is 20-5466141 and our 990 filings for each year can be openly viewed at www.guidestar.org Our offices are currently located at PO Box 4024, Gaithersburg, MD 20885.
+We are also registered and certified with the State of Maryland.
+Our non profit tax id is 20-5466141 and our 990 filings for each year can be openly viewed at www.guidestar.org.
+Our offices are currently located at PO Box 4024, Gaithersburg, MD 20885.
 Donations by check can be mailed to this address.

-- We do consider ourselves a ministry.
+- We are a grant foundation, but we also consider ourselves a ministry.
 Definition from Merriam-Webster: “a person or thing through which something is accomplished.”
-In only 5 years, the advocacy and fundraising efforts of Reece’s Rainbow have helped bring more than 500+ orphans with Down syndrome and other special needs into loving forever families of their own.
+In only 8 years, the advocacy and fundraising efforts of Reece’s Rainbow have helped bring more than 1500+ orphans with Down syndrome and other special needs into loving forever families of their own.
 And although we are legally classified a public charity, this organization was founded on and is run by Christian principles to serve orphans.
-We exist to be a voice of hope and a future for these children, there is no other motivation for us than to do right by each one.
+We exist to be a voice of hope and a future for these children.
+There is no other motivation for us than to do right by each one.

 - Reece’s Rainbow does not financially benefit from any facilitator or agency partnerships.
 The children listed on our website are shared with us by specific facilitation teams and licensed agency partners working in those particular countries and regions.
 RR does not pay for this information, we never have and we never will.
 Unlike other photo listing organizations, we do not charge agencies/facilitators to share their children with us.
 We do not make any money from these adoptions, not one cent, not at any time, and that is what sets RR apart from a child placing agency.
 We are not involved in the financial transaction for services in any way.
 These teams have a proven track record of success in completing adoptions of known children with special needs, and they are well-established partners in-country.
 However, families are welcome to use any facilitator or licensed agency they wish, provided said parties are able to show proof of possession of the child’s identifying information prior to a match on our site.